Joe Hisaishi: 1998–2004

 Miyazaki film Howl's Moving Castle was released on November 20, 2004, in Japan.
-Its main theme, Merry-Go-Round, became Hisaishi's most commercially successful movie score, with over 137 million Spotify streams as of September 2025.
+Its main theme, Merry-Go-Round, became Hisaishi's most commercially successful movie score, with over 158 million Spotify streams as of May 2026.
 From November 3 to 29, 2004, Hisaishi embarked on his "Joe Hisaishi Freedom – Piano Stories 2004" tour with Canadian musicians.
-In 2005, he composed the soundtrack for the Korean film Welcome to Dongmakgol (웰컴 투 동막골), and participated in Korea's MBC drama series The Legend (태왕사신기 "The Story of the First King's Four Gods"), released in 2007.
+In 2005, he composed the soundtrack for the South Korean film Welcome to Dongmakgol (웰컴 투 동막골), and participated MBC drama series The Legend (태왕사신기 "The Story of the First King's Four Gods"), released in 2007.

 2006–2013

 In 2006, Hisaishi released his studio album Asian X.T.C., characterized by a significantly eclectic and contemporary Eastern style.
 Zhan Li Jun, the erhu player of the Chinese band 12 Girls Band, featured music from the album in a live concert.
 The next year, Hisaishi composed and recorded the soundtrack for Frederic Lepage's film Sunny and the Elephant, and for Miyazaki's film Ponyo on the Cliff by the Sea (both released in 2008), and the score for Jiang Wen's film The Sun Also Rises (太阳照常升起).

 In 2008, Hisaishi composed soundtracks for the Academy Award-winning film Departures.
 He also scored I'd Rather Be a Shellfish (私は貝になりたい, Watashi wa Kai ni Naritai), a post-World War II war-crime trial drama, based on the 1959 Tetsutaro Kato novel and film currently being remade and directed by Katsuo Fukuzawa, starring Masahiro Nakai and Yukie Nakama.

 In August 2008, he arranged, performed in, conducted, and played piano in a concert with the World Dream Symphony Orchestra to observe his 25 years of collaboration with director Hayao Miyazaki.
 Featuring over 1200 musicians, it sold out the world-famous Budokan.

 In 2009, Hisaishi released a solo album featuring tracks from Shellfish and Departures.
 In 2010, he became an invited professor at the Japanese National College of Music.

 In 2013, he composed the score for the NHK wildlife documentary Legends of the Deep: Giant Squid (世界初撮影! 深海の超巨大イカ), narrated by David Attenborough, for BBC's Natural World special Giant Squid: Filming the Impossible.

 On June 28, 2013, Hisaishi was among those invited to join the Academy of Motion Picture Arts and Sciences, recognizing people "who have distinguished themselves by their contributions to theatrical motion pictures."